What Are The Dangers Of DIY Electrics In Your Home?

-There are many DIY jobs around the home that are simple and safe to undertake yourself without any formal training or certification but, with that said, there are also many that are not.
-DIY electrics are a particular area of concern for many tradesmen, standards agencies and safety officers.
+There are many DIY jobs around the home that are simple and safe to undertake yourself without any formal training or certification.
+However, having said that, there are also many that are not.
+For example, DIY electrics are a particular area of concern for many tradesmen, standards agencies and safety officers.

-The rising number of homeowners and tenants who are prepared to risk there own safety and that of others by undertaking their own DIY electrics in their home is becoming a real concern.
+The rising number of homeowners and tenants who are prepared to risk their own safety and that of others by undertaking their own DIY electrics in their home is becoming a real concern.

-Sure, there are small tasks that you may be able to undertake without too much risk but most electrical work in your home requires a professional and qualified tradesman to ensure that you and your family are safe in your home.
+Sure, there are small tasks that you may be able to undertake without too much risk, but most electrical work in your home requires a professional, qualified tradesman to ensure that you and your family are safe in your home.

 Am I able to undertake my own DIY Electrics?

-DIY can be a fantastic way to bring your own personality to your home but wallpapering and gloss painting has few of the risks when compared to undertaking domestic electrical engineering.
+DIY can be a fantastic way to bring your own personality to your home, but wallpapering and gloss painting has significantly fewer risks than undertaking domestic electrical engineering.
 The only way that you can stay both safe and legal is to enlist the help of professionals.
-The dangers of DIY electrics in your home are very real so you should always play it safe!
+The dangers of DIY electrics in your home are very real so you should always play it safe – please!

-A Full list of work you CAN undertake is given on the electrical safety first website and we suggest before undertaking any DIY electrics you consult a professional before looking to undertake anything yourself.
+A Full list of work you CAN undertake is given on the electrical safety first website and we suggest you consult a professional before looking to undertake anything yourself.